A Trinitarian Aporetic Triad

 What, then, about the Creed?
 Here again, if the Son’s being begotten is tied to His incarnation and eventual exaltation, then “begotten from the Father before all ages” can (I submit) plausibly be understood in terms of God’s eternal plan of salvation established “before the foundation of the world” (1 Peter 1:20).
 In other words, God the Father always planned for there to be an incarnational “begetting” of a divine Son to be Emmanuel, God with us.
 As for the “God from God, Light from Light, true God from true God” refrain, that can be understood as an affirmation of the incarnate Christ’s full divinity and His bringing the true light of God’s glory into the world (John 1:9).
 In sum, I don’t see anything in the text of the Creed that requires the Father’s ontological priority to the Son and Spirit.
 Even if some of the Church fathers who framed the Creed intended the language in that way, the Creed itself doesn’t clearly say this.
 Bishops at Nicea 1 and Constantinople 1 could easily have signed off on the language of the Creed without reading the Father’s ontological priority into it.

-Note: The Nicene Creed, like other normative texts produced and authorized by a large group of people (e.g., the U.S. Constitution), should, I submit, be interpreted primarily in accordance with the original public meaning of the text and only secondarily if at all in terms of the supposed intentions of the authors.
-The main problem with the latter idea is that neither we today nor the fathers then have any way of knowing whether every bishop at those councils had the same intentions.
+Note: The Nicene Creed, like other normative texts produced and authorized by a large group of people (e.g., the U.S. Constitution), should, I submit, be interpreted primarily in accordance with the original public meaning of the text and only secondarily in terms of the putative intentions of the authors.
+The main difficulty with the latter is that neither we today nor the fathers then have any way of knowing whether every bishop at those councils had the same intentions.
 Neither we nor they can read minds.
 For all we or they could have known, there may have been multiple, subtly diverse intentions represented among the attending bishops.
-What they individually and collectively agreed upon was a text, something the original public meaning of which we can discern (with high probability) through historical research.
+What they individually and collectively agreed upon was a text, something the original public meaning of which we can discern (with reasonably high probability) through historical research.
 We know, for example, that the term homoousias was chosen to describe the essential equality of the Trinity despite its potentially Sabellian connotations precisely because the Arians and semi-Arians would have trouble affirming it.
+The goal was to come up with a text that people who held those heretical ideas could not in good conscience sign off on.

 In sum, I don’t see anything in Scripture or in the Nicene Creed that requires an ontological hierarchy within the Trinity.
-And that’s a good thing, because if Scripture or Church tradition required an ontological construal of “begetting” and “proceeding” with the Father being the sole ontological foundation of the Trinity and the Son and Spirit being ontologically derivative, then I don’t see any plausible way to avoid the conclusion that the Son and Spirit are not fully divine given that I regard (1) as non-negotiable for monotheists.
+That’s a good thing in my view, because if Scripture or Church tradition required an ontological construal of “begetting” and “proceeding” with the Father being the sole ontological foundation of the Trinity and the Son and Spirit being ontologically derivative, then I don’t see any plausible way to avoid the conclusion that the Son and Spirit are not fully divine given that I regard (1) as non-negotiable for monotheists.

 Thirdly, on behalf of (3) it may simply be urged that this is part and parcel of the Trinity.
 As the Creed says, the Son is “true God from true God.”
-He’s not a second-tier deity.
-He has the same kind of divinity as the Father does.
-Likewise, the Creed says that the Spirit is “worshipped and glorified” together with the Father and the Son.
+He’s not a second-tier deity but “true God.”
+He has the same kind of divinity that the Father does.
+Likewise, the Creed says that the Spirit “with the Father and the Son is together worshipped and together glorified.”
 This is not second- or third-tier worship.
-It’s the same kind of worship due to the fully divine Father and Son.
-(3), the equal and full divinity of Father, Son, and Spirit is non-negotiable for Trinitarians.
+It’s the same kind of worship due to the fully divine Father and Son for they are all worshipped and glorified together.
+Thus, (3), the equal and full divinity of Father, Son, and Spirit is non-negotiable for Trinitarians.

 A solution to the aporia?